About Soil for Water

 The Texas Trials

-Shortly after Soil for Water began in 2015, we recruited 15 livestock operations in Texas to participate in research trials.
-These trials, which last a minimum of six years, study management practices chosen by landowners such as high stocking density for short duration, subsoil ripping, pasture cropping, riparian rehabilitation, multi-species grazing, and native seed planting.
-To measure the effects of these practices on soil health, ground cover, and plant biodiversity, we’ve developed a monitoring protocol that’s a combination of citizen science and qualitative and quantitative data collection: rigorous enough to provide valuable information without taking too much time or labor.
+Since Soil for Water began in 2015, we have supported 15-20 Texas livestock operations in on-farm experiments including high stocking density for short duration, subsoil ripping, pasture cropping, multi-species grazing, and native seed planting.
+We are measuring the effects of these practices on soil health, ground cover, and plant biodiversity.

-Click on any of the markers on the map below to learn more about these ranches and ranchers.
+Click any marker on the map below to learn more about these ranches and ranchers.